Childhood phobia: Treatment

 Phobias are irrational; they cannot be reasoned away.
-In the case of most phobias, a qualified councilor or trained psychologist is needed to help a child overcome his or her phobia.
+In the case of most phobias, a qualified councilor or trained psychologist is needed to help a child overcome their phobia.
+Cognitive behavioural therapy is routinely used to treat phobias in the UK over several sessions.
+Research has shown that a single session of cognitive behavioural therapy is as effective as multiple sessions, and is cheaper.

-There are, however, a few things that may help a child overcome his or her fears.
+There are, however, a few things that may help a child overcome their fears.
 Parents or guardians should be supportive and encouraging to help their children overcome fears.
 Children should not be pushed to face their fears prematurely.